Accessibility

 • Your browser and device

-• Any assistive technology you’re using (if applicable)
+• Any assistive technology you're using (screen reader, keyboard navigation, voice control, etc.)

 Accessibility is a journey — thank you for helping us make The Canada Report better for everyone.